ositaka/soul-healing-decapcms/data/page/home.md

       Guided by Spirit Guides, this energy flows to where you need it most—physical comfort, emotional peace, mental clarity, or spiritual renewal.
-It’s a holistic experience that can work on many levels at once and can be offered in person or from a distance individually or in groups.
+It’s a holistic experience that can work on many levels at once and can be offered in-person or from a distance and can be done individually or in a group as a Healing Circle.
     title: What is Trance Healing?
     image: /images/068098fc-71ef-421b-b9ba-e0785a5ff150.jpg
   - type: text_image